henriquevcosta/aws-saml-go/README.md

+> [!NOTE]
+> Currently only macOS is supported, linux should come in the near future.

 # aws-saml-go
 Simple credential_process app that will use your browser session to get a SAML auth for AWS.

 Assumes that your IdP is configured to redirect back to `http://127.0.0.1:35002/` after authentication and has only been tested with Google's SAML assertions.